San Jose Sharks: Resurgence and arrival of Joe Thornton (2003–2008)

-Two significant trades were made at the trade deadline for defenseman Craig Rivet and winger Bill Guerin.
-The trades coincided with Nabokov putting together a string of outstanding performances.
-The Sharks finished the regular season with the best record in franchise history at 51–26–5.
-In the Conference Quarter-finals, the Sharks defeated the Nashville Predators for the second year in a row.
-In the Western Conference Semi-finals, the Sharks were defeated for the second time by the Detroit Red Wings.
+During the 2006–07 season they traded for defenseman Craig Rivet and winger Bill Guerin at the trade deadline.
+The Sharks finished the regular season second in the Pacific Division with a 51–26–5 record.
+In the conference quarterfinals, the Sharks defeated the Nashville Predators for the second consecutive year.
+In the conference semifinals, the Sharks were defeated by the Detroit Red Wings.